Your Ultimate Guide to Tenterfield NSW

 Located in the heart of Tenterfield, Stonefruit pays homage to the Granite Belt Region and its renowned produce.
 The restaurant boasts a cellar stocked with a carefully curated selection of both local and imported wines offering a low-key seasonal dining experience that is sure to impress.
 Just like what they always say: visit Stonefruit, eat and drink well in good company.

-SA Weekend Escapes’ Top Hotel Pick
+Weekend Escapes’ Top Hotel Pick

 To find out more, click here.